Are you tired of suffering with the relentless symptoms of IBS, migraines or fibromyalgia pain?

 Steps involved in process:

-- Follow-up nutrition counseling sessions in office or by phone (review of results and guidelines, meal and menu planning, grocery shopping, eating out) are strongly encouraged for an additional fee.
+- Follow-up nutrition counseling sessions in office or by phone (review of results and guidelines, meal and menu planning, grocery shopping, eating out).

 Call or email for current pricing for MRT testing and nutrition counseling.